-Advances in computer hardware have brought to availability small and relatively cheap devices forming a powerful network that interacts and collects information from the environment, where it is deployed [27].
-Sensor networks have several applications, including environmental monitoring [15], [13], control/maintenance of industrial infrastructure [1], military applications [20], structural monitoring [17], etc. Recently, the problem of evaluating queries over a sensor network has attracted significant research interest from the database community, leading to the development of two research DBMS prototypes [24], [14].
-These systems provide to the user an interface, via which queries are expressed in a declarative way; the user needs not deal with how queries are evaluated.
-Suitable extensions of SQL were proposed with clauses that consider the special features of sensor networks.
-These features include the transient, on-demand nature of sampled data, extended lifetime of continuous (non-transient) queries, sampling rate or compression of sensor readings, event-triggered queries, etc.
+Advances in computer hardware have brought to availability small and relatively cheap devices forming a powerful network that interacts and collects information from the environment, where it is deployed.
+Sensor networks have several applications, including environmental monitoring [14, 12] and control/maintenance of industrial infrastructure [1].
+Recently, the problem of evaluating queries over a sensor network has attracted significant research interest from the database community, leading to the development of two research DBMS prototypes [18, 13].
+These systems provide to the user an interface, via which queries are expressed in a declarative way (e.g., SQL extensions); the user needs not deal with how queries are evaluated.

 The main focus of existing work on sensor networks has been the minimization of power consumption at sensor nodes, during query evaluation.
 Sensors are usually battery-operated and they are often deployed in hostile environments or rough terrains, where the network runs unsupervised for long time intervals.
 Thus, power is of utmost importance, since it is directly related to the longevity of the network.
-Previously studied topics include the energy-efficient retrieval of aggregations or data summaries [3], [5]-[7], [13], [19], the derivation and maintenance of data models that describe the data distribution [4], [8], and the optimal in-network placement of operators or filter predicates on the sensed values [1], [2], [14], [22].
-To our knowledge, there is no prior work for in-network evaluation of queries that spatially correlate measurements from different sensors.
-An example of such a query (taken from [3]) is "generate a notification whenever two sensors within 5 yards from each other simultaneously measure an abnormal temperature".
+Previously studied topics include the energy-efficient retrieval of aggregations or data summaries [12, 5, 3, 7, 6, 16], the derivation and maintenance of data models that describe the data distribution [8, 4], and the optimal in-network placement of operators or filter predicates on the sensed values [13, 2, 1, 17].
+To our knowledge, we are the first to study in-network evaluation of queries that spatially correlate measurements from multiple, different sensors.
+An example of such a query is "generate a notification whenever a sensor with high temperature reading is 10 yards from four sensors with low humidity readings".
 A spatial pattern query retrieves sets of sensors (pairs in this example), whose readings qualify some selection predicates (e.g., abnormal temperatures) and their locations qualify some pairwise distance predicates (e.g., within five yards).
 Data analysts may be interested in the on-line identification of pattern instances that occur rarely in the environments where sensors are deployed and may indicate exceptional events.
 For instance, an unusually high temperature detected in the vicinity of multiple low-humidity readings may indicate high chance of a fire break in the local area, where the pattern is detected.
 Another application of spatial pattern queries is the prediction of weather phenomena based on spatial combinations of sensor readings.

-A straightforward way to evaluate spatial pattern queries is to program the sensors to transmit their readings together with their locations to a central basestation (via a routing tree [10], [14]), where their spatial associations are validated.
-Although this approach is easy to implement, it may waste more energy than necessary, as sensor readings that are not part of query results may be sent all the way up to the root.
-Motivated by the lack of effective evaluation protocols for spatial pattern queries, in this paper, we study this problem in depth, focusing on (1) filtering techniques for readings that do not participate in the result, (2) in-network computation of query results.
+A straightforward way to evaluate spatial pattern queries is to program the sensors to transmit their readings together with their locations to a central basestation (via a routing tree [9, 13]), where their spatial associations are validated.
+However, this approach may waste more energy than necessary, as sensor readings that are not part of query results may be sent all the way up to the root.
+Motivated by the lack of effective evaluation protocols for spatial pattern queries, in this paper, we study this problem in depth, focusing on (i) filtering techniques for readings that do not participate in the result, (ii) in-network computation of query results.
 We propose optimized evaluation protocols for binary spatial joins and more complex query patterns and compare them for different problem parameters.
-Our solutions are orthogonal to snapshot-based schemes (e.g., [11]), which apply query evaluation only to a small (self-maintained) sample of the network and to techniques that summarize sensor readings over long time intervals before applying query evaluation on them (e.g., [6]).
+Our solutions are orthogonal to snapshot-based schemes (e.g., [10]), which apply query evaluation only to a small (self-maintained) sample of the network and to techniques that summarize sensor readings over long time intervals before applying query evaluation on them (e.g., [6]).
 The contributions of this paper can be summarized as follows: